vvaldersteins/ngx-svg/README.md

 viewBox: Viewbox of the container, must be an array consisting of 4 integers [x, y, width, height].
 (OPTIONAL, Defaults to [])
 clickEvent: Is fired when click event happens on the hovered point element.
 Must have hoverable option enabled.
 (OUTPUT PARAMETER)
 doubleClickEvent: Is fired when double click event happens on the hovered point element.
 Must have hoverable option enabled.
 (OUTPUT PARAMETER)
+mouseOverEvent: Is fired when mouse is moved over the container.
+(OUTPUT PARAMETER)
+mouseOutEvent: Is fired when mouse exits the container area.
+(OUTPUT PARAMETER)
+mouseMoveEvent: Is fired when mouse moves within the container area.
+(OUTPUT PARAMETER)
 ```

 # Elements